funcompbio/practical2/practical2.md

 [setup](/setup/) webpage to make sure that you have access to some flavor of a Unix operating system and its CLI.

-We will use the data files called `mostres_analitzades.csv` i `virus_detectats.csv` that were generated in the [first practical](/practical1/).
+We will use the data files called `mostres_analitzades.csv` and `virus_detectats.csv` that were generated in the [first practical](/practical1/).
 If you don't have these files, please review that practical and generate them again.
 Once you have obtained those two files,